And in the blessed name of Elvis, well, I just let it blast,

 - In one episode of Babylon 5, Garibaldi has been bugged all day by an old station artificial intelligence.
 Eventually, his annoyance leads him to shoot out the speaker of the transport tube he's in, just to get some relief from that damn voice.

-- John Denver's "Blow Up Your TV (Spanish Pipe Dream)" recommends something like this as part of adopting a back-to-the-land lifestyle.
+- John Prine's "Spanish Pipedream" (aka "Blow Up Your TV"), later covered by John Denver, recommends something like this as part of adopting a back-to-the-land lifestyle.

 - In Pink Floyd's The Wall, Pink smashes his hotel room TV (with a guitar, in The Movie) at the beginning of "Another Brick in the Wall Part 3".